eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 The new CI job will, for each plugin:

+1. Create a new directory containing:
+   - `package.json`
+   - `eslint.config.js` with the closest equivalent to an _"enable all rules"_ preset from the plugin
-1. Create a new directory containing a `package.json`, `eslint.config.js`, and small set of files known to be parsed and not cause lint reports with the plugin
+   - A small set of files known to be parsed and not cause lint reports with the plugin
 2. Run a lint command (i.e. `npx eslint .`) in that directory
 3. Assert that the lint command passed with 0 lint reports.